 Do you have to live in Bridgeport to receive services?

-No. ABCD’s catchment area is Bridgeport, Stratford, Bridgeport, Trumbull, Easton, Monroe, Fairfield, Norwalk and Westport.
+No. Alliance’s catchment area is Bridgeport, Stratford, Bridgeport, Trumbull, Easton, Monroe, Fairfield, Norwalk and Westport.